Benintendi’s slam, Perez’s 2 HRs power Royals past Pirates

 TRAINER’S ROOM

-Pirates manager Derek Shelton said 3B Ke’Bryan Hayes (left wrist strain) is likely to return to the roster Thursday against Miami.
+Pirates: Shelton said 3B Ke’Bryan Hayes (left wrist strain) is likely to return to the roster Thursday against Miami.
 Hayes has been out of the lineup since April 4.

-Royals SS Adalberto Mondesi was not in the starting lineup after coming out of Monday’s game with a “tweaked” left hamstring.
-Kansas City manager Mike Matheny said he wouldn’t rule out an appearance by Mondesi in Tuesday’s game, but he preferred to wait until Thursday with Wednesday’s off day.
+Royals: SS Adalberto Mondesi was not in the starting lineup after coming out of Monday’s game with a “tweaked” left hamstring.
+Matheny said he wouldn’t rule out an appearance by Mondesi in Tuesday’s game, but he preferred to wait until Thursday with Wednesday’s off day.

 UP NEXT